bnkamalesh/webgo/README.md

-	"environment":  "", // running mode, it can be "production" or "development" "host": "", // Host on which the app should run "port": "", // Port on which the app should listen to "templatePath": "", // Folder containing all the templates "hideAccessLog": false, // if true, access log will not be printed
+	"environment":  "", // running mode, it can be "production" or "development" "host": "", // Host on which the app should run "port": "", // Port on which the app should listen to "httpsOnly": false, // If true, only HTTPS server is started "httpsPort":  "", // Port on which the HTTPS server should listen to "certFile": "", // Certificate file path for HTTPS "keyFile": "", // Private key file path of the certificate

+	"templatePath": "", // Folder containing all the templates "hideAccessLog": false, // if true, access log will not be printed